pianosnake/ear-training-buddy/README.md

 # Simple Ear Training

 This is a simple mobile-friendly ear training web app.
 It can play a reference value of A440 and generate random chords and intervals.
+[Available live here](https://pianosnake.github.io/simple-ear-training/index.html).

  The following keyboard shortcuts are provided to speed  up the exercise: